Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Infrastructure of the secure connectivity system

-2. The governmental infrastructure of the secure connectivity system shall include all the related ground and space assets which are required for the provision of the governmental services, as set out in Article 7(1), including the following assets:
+2. The governmental infrastructure of the secure connectivity system shall include all the related ground and space assets which are required for the provision of the governmental services, as laid down in Article 10(1), points (a) and (b), of this Regulation, including the following assets:

-(c) infrastructure for monitoring the security of the Programme infrastructure and services;
+(c)infrastructure for monitoring the security of the governmental infrastructure and governmental services;

-The governmental infrastructure shall support additional payloads that may be used as part of the space-based infrastructure of the components of the Union Space Programme listed in Article 3 of Regulation (EU) 2021/696 under the terms and conditions set out in that Regulation.
+The governmental infrastructure shall host, where appropriate, additional satellite subsystems, in particular payloads, that may be used as part of the space-based infrastructure of the components of the Union Space Programme referred to in Article 3 of Regulation (EU) 2021/696 under the terms and conditions set out in that Regulation, as well as satellite subsystems used for the provision of non-communication services to Member States.

-3. The Commission shall, by means of implementing acts, lay down, where necessary, measures required to determine the location of the centres belonging to the ground governmental infrastructure, except the GOVSATCOM Hubs, in accordance with security requirements, following an open and transparent process.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 42(2) of this Regulation.
-The location of the GOVSATCOM Hubs shall be determined in accordance with Article 67(2) of regulation (EU) 2021/696.
+3. The Commission shall adopt, by means of implementing acts, where necessary, measures required to determine the location of the centres belonging to the ground governmental infrastructure, in accordance with the general security requirements referred to in Article 30(3) of this Regulation, following an open and transparent process.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 47(3) of this Regulation.

-For the protection of the security interests of the Union and its Member States the centres referred to in the first subparagraph shall be, where possible, located in the territory of the Member States and governed by a hosting agreement taking the form of an administrative agreement between the Union and the Member State concerned.
+For the protection of the security interests of the Union and its Member States the centres referred to in the first subparagraph of this paragraph shall be, where possible, located in the territory of the Member States and governed by a hosting agreement in the form of an administrative agreement between the Union and the Member State concerned.

-Where it is not possible to locate the centre in the territory of the Member States, the Commission may determine the location of such centre in the territory of a third country, subject to a hosting agreement between the Union and the third country concerned concluded in accordance with Article 218 TFEU.
+Where it is not possible to locate the centres in the territory of the Member States, the Commission may determine the location of such centres in the territory of members of EFTA which are members of the EEA or in the territory of another third country, subject to a hosting agreement between the Union and the third country concerned concluded in accordance with Article 218 TFEU.

-5. In order to protect the security interests of the Union, the space assets of the secure connectivity system shall be launched by a launch service provider that complies with the conditions set out in Article 19 and, where possible, from the territory of the Member States.
+5. In order to protect the security interests of the Union, the space assets of the governmental infrastructure shall be launched by existing and future service providers, including those using small launchers and microlaunchers, that comply with the eligibility and participation conditions set out in Article 22 and, only in justified exceptional circumstances, from the territory of a third country.

 Article 6